zorbash/zorbash.github.com/content/post/effective-communication-patterns.md

 **Do**

 Use chatops to help complete otherwise tedious tasks like creating a support ticket for a specific team.
-Or answering a question for when did the last deployment of some service take place.
+Or to answer a question for when did the last deployment of some service take place.

 **Don't**